Worm bedding is an essential component of any worm bin. It is the home for compost worms living in a worm compost bin.

 Although torn up or shredded newspaper can absolutely be used as bedding in worm bins it has little nutritional value for worms.
 A worm farm that is using newspaper as bedding should therefore always be supplied with sufficient amounts of good worm food to make sure its inhabitants will grow properly.

-consist of organic matter.
+material.
 Over a period of time they will completely

 devour it and convert it into nutrient rich worm castings.